ferrocene/ferrocene/README.md

 ## Platform Support

-This library currently supports OSX and Linux, with Windows support coming soon!
+This library currently supports OSX, Linux, and Windows.
+Support for other platforms is always welcome!

 ## License